 1. At reasonable frequent intervals, the brakes should be inspected for pedal travel, which is the distance the pedal moves toward the floor from a fully-released position.
-Inspection should be made with the brake pedal firmly depressed (approximately 100 lbs. pedal load) while the brakes are cold.
-Pedal travel can be measured with a steel tape located on the top of the pedal pad and indicating off of the lower portion of the steering wheel rim.
-Pedal travel should not be more than the following:
+Inspection should be made with the brake pedal firmly depressed (approximately 50 lbs. on Manual drum or 100 lbs. on power drum or power disc) while the brakes are cold.